deepbodkhe/Rock-paper-scissors/README.md

 1. **Enter Your Name:** Start by typing your name in the input field and hit the **Start Game** button.
 2. **Make Your Move:** Choose between **Rock**, **Paper**, or **Scissors** by clicking on the corresponding icon.
 3. **See the Results:** The computer will make its move, and the result will be displayed on the screen.
-4. **Track Your Score:** Your score and the computer's score are updated automatically after each round.
+4. **Track Your Score:** Your score and the computer's score are updated automatically after each round

 ### 🏆 Scoring Rules: